 Mr & Mrs Nish are the Houseparents and live at one end of de Mauley House.
 Mr Nish is Head of Maths and teaches Games and Mrs Nish is a Prep 3 teacher.

-The Headmaster and his two boys, Oscar and Albie (and Olive the dog) also live in the Castle and are fully involved with boarders.
-Also living in the house are two Gap students who spend a lot of time in the house helping all the boarders.
+The Head and his two boys, Oscar and Albie also live in the Castle and are fully involved with boarders.
+Also living in the house is one Gap Assistant who spends a lot of time in the house helping all the boarders.

 If you have any questions or queries regarding boarding please do not hesitate to contact Mr or Mrs Nish, you can email them on on firstname.lastname@example.org or email@example.com or call 01285 750206